geodegarmo/maxar_project/README.md

 Feel free to contact me with any questions or comments at this email address christopher.degarmo@gmail.com.

-Check back soon for more material where urban exists rural and heavily populated around the globe.
+Check back soon for more material where urban/rural exists around the globe.

 Thank you very much for following along.